Making Skills Actionable at Scale

 Skills are grouped into gap categories such as strengths and opportunity so employees can quickly focus on areas that need attention.

-Employees can close the loop on skill gaps by adding them directly into development plans and receiving recommended courses or projects to close the gap.
+Employees can close the loop on skill gaps by adding them directly into development plans and receiving recommendations on courses or projects through AI to close the gap.

 GROWING